MATHEMATICS, ENGINEERING, SCIENCE ACHIEVEMENT (MESA)

 About OC MESA

-Mathematics, Engineering, Science Achievement (MESA) is a nationally recognized academic enhancement program that looks beyond traditional student populations to meet future and global workforce demands in science, technology, engineering, and mathematics (STEM).
+Mathematics, Engineering, Science Achievement (MESA) is a nationally recognized academic enhancement program that looks beyond traditional student populations to meet future and global workforce demands in Science, Technology, Engineering, and Mathematics (STEM).
+Specifically, MESA seeks to increase the number of community college students who transfer to 4-year colleges or universities in pursuit of STEM-related degrees.
+Students from populations underrepresented in STEM—including females and racial or ethnic minorities—are encouraged to participate.

-The OC MESA Program is sponsored by the National Science Foundation (NSF) as part of a broader consortium of two-year colleges in the State.
-Other participating colleges include Columbia Basin College, Edmonds Community College, Highline Community College, Seattle Central Community College, and Yakima Valley Community College.
+The MESA Program was introduced at Olympic College in June 2011 as a pilot initiative sponsored by the National Science Foundation and as part of a broader consortium of two-year colleges in the State including Columbia Basin, Edmonds, Highline, Seattle Central, and Yakima Valley Community College.
 The consortium is led by the University of Washington.

 What Does OC MESA Offer?